electricherd/audiobookfinder/README.md

 * make cross compiling as easy as possible
 * get rid of Avahi

+## Dependencies
+Unfortunately the program now uses mDNS-register with [dns-sd](https://github.com/plietar/rust-dns-sd) depends on Linux on [Avahi](https://www.avahi.org/)
+* `libavahi-client-dev` or `libavahi-compat-libdnssd-dev`.
+It also breaks first the easy cross compilation :confused: - I will see where this ends.
+But it works I can see myself with a mDNS scanner, so I can also find other audiobookfinder clients when I do it correctly
+* `libsodium`: Since I started to adapt to thrussh I also need libsodium
+* `libtag1-dev` and `libtagc0-dev` for libtag

+## Architecture
+(soon there will be an image)

 ### Issues:
 * logging from other modules too detailed/too much